zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ---

-# Hardware and Electronics
+# Part II IMU Integration and Closed-Loop Control

-The project involved the study and integration of several miniature robotic components.
+The project involved the study and integration of several hardware and electronics components.

 ## Sensors